trackmania-rl/tmrl/README.md

 ### Distant training architecture:

-To train our model, we developped a client-server framework on the model of [Ray RLlib](https://docs.ray.io/en/latest/rllib.html).
+To train our model, we developed a client-server framework on the model of [Ray RLlib](https://docs.ray.io/en/latest/rllib.html).
-Our client-server architecture is not secured and it is not meant to compete with Ray, but it is much simpler to modify in order to implement ad-hoc pipelines, and works on both Windows and Linux.
+Our client-server architecture is not secured and it is not meant to compete with Ray, but it is much simpler to modify in order to implement ad-hoc pipelines and works on both Windows and Linux.

 We collect training samples from several rollout workers, typically several computers and/or robots.
 Each rollout worker stores its collected samples in a local buffer, and periodically sends this replay buffer to the central server.
-Periodically, each rollout worker also receives new policy weigths from the central server and updates its policy network.
+Periodically, each rollout worker also receives new policy weights from the central server and updates its policy network.

 The central server is located either on the localhost of one of the rollout worker computers, on another computer on the local network, or on another computer on the Internet.
 It collects samples from all the connected rollout workers and stores these in a local buffer.